RickRieger/auth-frontend-2/README.md

 * google "axios error handling"

 * make sure the success message in the back end does not return the user info (no payload).

-  L- Auth-Login, JWT ---last video.
+* Work on "log in" re-use the sign-up css.